-- (4) Apply a liberal coating of chassis lubricant around each end of the torsion bar.
-The rear end of the torsion bar should be coated equal to the depth of the anchor hub socket. - (5) Install the torsion bar (Fig. 3). - (6) Turn the torsion bar until the anchor end is positioned approximately 120 degrees (eight o'clock or four o'clock position) down from the frame. - (7) Engage the front end of the bar in the hex opening of the lower control arm.
-If the anchor end is not in the position just described when installing the torsion bar, it will be impossible to adjust the front suspension to the correct height. - (8) Before installing the lock ring, center the bar so that full contact is obtained at anchor and arm shaft.
-Install the lock ring, making sure it is seated in its groove. - (9) Pack the annular opening in the rear anchor completely full of multi-purpose lubricant.
+- (5) Install the torsion bar (Fig. 2). - (6) Turn the torsion bar until the anchor end is positioned approximately 120 degrees (eight o'clock or four o'clock position) down from the frame. - (7) Engage the front end of the bar in the hex opening of the lower control arm.
+If the anchor end is not in the position just described when installing the torsion bar, it will be impossible to adjust the front suspension to the correct height. - (8) Before installing the lock ring, center the bar so that full contact of the hex ends is obtained at the anchor and arm shaft.
+Install the lock ring, making sure it is seated in its groove. - (9) Pack the annular opening in the rear anchor completely full of Multi-Mileage lubricant.
 Position the lip of the seal in the groove in the anchor hub.
 Install the plastic seal into the rear end of the torsion bar anchor. - (10) Slide the adjusting bolt swivel in position on the frame.
 Hold in position while installing the new adjusting bolt and seat.
 Tighten the bolt into a new swivel until approximately 1 inch of threads are showing out of the swivel.
 This is an approximate setting and is to be used only as a starting point when adjusting for correct height.
-This setting is also necessary to place a load on the torsion bar before lowering the vehicle to the floor. - (11) Lower the vehicle to the floor, then measure and adjust the suspension as required.
+This setting is also necessary to place a load on the torsion bar before lowering the vehicle to the floor. - (11) Lower the vehicle to the floor, then measure and adjust the suspension as required (Paragraphs 2 and 3).